Student Crime Stoppers

 N.B.
-Crime Stoppers wants your help in maintaining the safe environment which exists within all high schools and colleges throughout New Brunswick.
+Crime Stoppers wants your help in maintaining the safe environment which exists within all high schools and post-secondary institutions throughout New Brunswick.

 Do the right thing!
 If you have information about a crime committed in your school, consider helping the victim, don’t let a bully get away with victimizing your school, or your community.

 By calling Crime Stoppers on such crimes as theft, vandalism, drugs, weapons, or assault, you can take an active role in keeping your school safe.

 Remember: Your information will be taken very seriously and in strict confidence.
 Your anonymity is guaranteed.
 You never have to give your name or testify in court.
 If your tip leads to an arrest, you become eligible for a cash award, if desired.
 Please be assured, N.B.
 Crime Stoppers does not subscribe to call display or record any calls.

 Video provided by Crime Stoppers of York Region (www.1800222tips.com).
 Used by N.B.
 Crime Stoppers, Inc. with permission.
 Produced by Ontario Association of Crime Stoppers